 Much to purists pleasure, it was Alfa’s first return to a rear-axle mounted gearbox since the ‘90s after many years of subjectively sub-par front-wheel drive models.
 The heart of the 8C is a 4.7-litre V8 with a very familiar bark, and that’s because it’s a bored out and stroked version of the Ferrari-built Maserati V8.

 This revised and upgraded engine was later used in versions of the Maserati Quattroporte and GranTurismo.
 It wasn’t breaking any records, but 450bhp to the rear wheels was more than enough to raise a pulse or two and it remains to be one of the finest V8s of all time.

 Truly great Alfas don’t come along often and it’s unclear as to when we’re due another.
 Add that to the current conversation around the environment, emissions, and EVs and you start to realise that a rear-wheel drive, naturally-aspirated V8 Alfa looks like the definition of a future classic and a perfect choice for a supercar investment.

-The black-over-tan car pictured here, owned by co-founder of PaddlUp Joe, makes what is already a rare car even more exclusive.
-Alfa Romeo received over 1400 orders for the 8C, but the Milanese carmaker limited production to just 500, with a further 500 Spiders built later on.
+The black-over-tan car pictured here, owned by PaddlUp Co-Founder, Joe Priday, makes what is already a rare car even more exclusive.
+Alfa Romeo received over 1,400 orders for the 8C, but the Milanese carmaker limited production to just 500, with a further 500 Spiders built later on.
 Only 40 of those coupes were supplied to the UK, and this is one of them.